rhagarty/jitserver-intro/README.md

 * **_java abc_** - loads the class file byte code into the class loader of the JVM.
 * The bytecode verifier ensures the security of the bytecode.
-* One line at a time, the interpreter converts the bytecode into machine code and transfers it to the OS for execution.
+* One line at a time, the interpreter converts the bytecode into machine code and executes it.
 * The JIT compiler can improve execution performance by 10x over the interpreter.
 Based on profiling metrics, the JIT compiler will supply machine code of recurring bytecodes to the interpreter for execution.

 ## 2. JIT compilation - the good and the bad